 God the Father…the Spirit…Jesus – Here is an early formulation of the Holy Trinity.

-Obedience to Jesus Christ and sprinkling by his blood – Again, these probably refer to our initial obedience to the gospel and the cleansing that took place when our sins were forgiven.
+Obedience to Jesus Christ and sprinkling by his blood – Again, these could either refer to our initial obedience to the gospel and the cleansing that took place when our sins were forgiven, or to holiness of life which is the object and purpose of the Spirit’s sanctifying work.
+And, again, Grudem opts for the latter interpretation.

 On this verse, Calvin comments that ‘by these words he reminds us, that if the shedding of his sacred blood is not to be in vain, our souls must be washed in it by the secret cleansing of the Holy Spirit.
 For which reason, also, Paul, speaking of cleansing and purification, says, ‘but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus and by the Spirit of our God,’.’
 (1 Cor 6:11) (Institutes)

-1 Pet 1:3 Praise be to the God and Father of our Lord Jesus Christ!
-In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead,
+1:3 Blessed be the God and Father of our Lord Jesus Christ!
+By his great mercy he gave us new birth into a living hope through the resurrection of Jesus Christ from the dead, 1:4 that is, into an inheritance imperishable, undefiled, and unfading.

 Verses 3-12 are one long sentence in the Greek.
 ‘Such long sentences could be viewed as skillful in antiquity, when hearers of speeches were accustomed to following the train of thought for a longer time than North American and some other television-trained readers are today.’
 (NT Background Commentary)